AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ## Subscription

-If you are using the free version of AdGuard VPN, there will be a fourth tab with an arrow icon on the bottom tab bar.
-In this section you will find a brief information about the main advantages of the paid version of the app and will be able to subscribe easily.
+If you are using the free version of AdGuard VPN, there will be the fourth tab with an arrow icon on the bottom tab bar.
+In this section you will find brief information about the main advantages of the paid version of the app and will be able to buy a subscription.

 ![Subscription](https://cdn.adguard.com/public/Adguard/kb/vpn-ios-screenshots/subscription_en.png)